What is Alcohol Withdrawal?

-Alcohol addiction causes a variety of physical changes in your body which can make it difficult to control the quantity and frequency of your alcohol consumption, and can also make it increasingly challenging to reduce or stop your misuse of alcohol.
+Alcohol addiction can cause physical changes in your body that make it hard to control your alcohol intake.
+It can also make it increasingly challenging to reduce or stop your misuse of alcohol.

 - Nausea and vomiting